 An early morning wake-up call followed by tea/coffee.
 Again your guide will take you for a bird watching, elephant safari, jungle walk followed by breakfast with your departure back to Kathmandu by tourist vehicle.

 Day 10 - Guided sightseeing in Kathmandu

-Your sightseeing trip will start at 9:00 am after breakfast.
+Your sightseeing trip will start after breakfast.
 We provide a private vehicle and a professional tour guide.
-The places we visit are as below:
+The places we visit are UNESCO World Heritage Sites of:

-Lies about 6 kms to the east of downtown Kathmandu and is the largest stupa in the valley.
+It lies about 6 kms east of Kathmandu and is the largest stupa in the valley.
 It looms 36 meters high and presents one of the most fascinating specimens of stupa design.
 Buddhanath is also known as Khasti, or dew drops, after an account that builders had to use dew to mix the mortar as Kathmandu was suffering from a severe drought during the construction of Bouddhanath.